-There is a small chance that you could still get sick if you are exposed to the virus, as the vaccines are not 100% effective.
+There is a small chance that you could still get sick if you are exposed to the virus, as the vaccines are not 100% effective, especially when there are variants circulating.
 Also, if you are exposed to the virus just before or after getting the vaccine, you could get sick before the vaccine has time to work.
-However, the odds are greater that you won’t get sick, become seriously ill, or need to be hospitalized after receiving the vaccine.
+However, the odds are greater that you won’t become seriously ill, or need to be hospitalized after receiving the vaccine.

 If I’ve already had COVID-19, should I get vaccinated?

 Health experts say that you should get the vaccine even if you’ve already had COVID-19.
 They believe the vaccine could provide stronger immunity, even for those who have had the virus.
 This is because coronaviruses often do not create long-lasting natural immunity in humans.

 Do I still need to wear a mask and physically distance if I’ve been vaccinated?

 Yes!
 The vaccine was shown to prevent serious illness but hasn’t been shown to prevent infection with the virus.
 People who are vaccinated can get sick and spread it to others.
 On July 27, 2021, the CDC recommended that everyone wear a mask and practice physical distancing in schools, public buildings and crowds to prevent the spread of the highly contagious delta variant.

 Severe side effects from the COVID-19 vaccines are rare.
 The most common include pain at the injection site, headache, fever, fatigue, and muscle ache.
 These side effects last only a day or two.
 The CDC and FDA are monitoring closely for any safety issues and have confirmed that the vaccines are safe and effective.